EconomistGrant/CTA_Framework/readme.md

+# Important:
-#Important: the data used is from JoinQuant API: its website offers 1-year free account
+the data used is from JoinQuant API: its website offers 1-year free account

-#Main Repo#
+# Main
 IH.py IC.py contract.py
 getting data from Corporate SQL database data retrieved： ICtable_new.csv ICtable_new.csv contract.csv

-#JoinQuant文件夹#
+# JoinQuant文件夹
 Data required from JoinQuant API

 winrate.py